Find out about the VAT liability of insurance transactions and insurance related services.

 13.2 Tax points (time of supply) for related services

-The time of supply for insurance related services follows the normal tax point rules outlined in Notice 700 the VAT guide.
+The time of supply for insurance related services follows the normal tax point rules outlined in VAT guide (VAT Notice 700).
 The actual tax point occurs when a debit note or, where appropriate, tax invoice is issued to the customer to collect the premium or separate fee (if one is charged) or the date on which payment is received, whichever happens first.

 13.3 Value of supplies of related services

 As well as knowing the time of supply for the purpose of partial exemption calculations, it is also important to know the value of your supplies.
-More information on this can be found in Notice 706 partial exemption.
+More information can be found in Partial exemption (VAT Notice 706).

 The value of supplies of insurance related services is the amount of consideration received in respect of gross commission, flat rate fee or recharge of costs incurred, or both, whichever payment method applies to the particular transaction.
 In the case of commission, no deduction should be made for any commission payable in turn to other intermediaries employed.